rhe8502/ghas_report/README.md

 python3 ghas_enc_key.py --api-key
 ```

 Follow the prompts to enter your GitHub API key.
 The script will store the API key securely in the `ghas_conf.json` configuration file.

+Alternatively, you can specify the API key in an environment variable called `GHAS_API_KEY` and run the script without storing the key in the configuration file.
+This is useful, if you are using a secret management system to store the API key.

 7. You are now ready to use the `ghas_report.py` script to generate reports.
 For usage instructions and examples, refer to the Usage Examples section in the documentation.